What to Expect on Clinical Placement

 It is best to start gathering this evidence early, as some requirements such as immunisations can take a while to complete.

-You may like to view our Clinical Placement FAQ document and Work Integrated Learning – Student Placement Policy and Procedure for further information.
+You may like to view the Work-Integrated Learning Policy and Procedure for further information.